Agent-Artificial/Sylliba-Subnet/README.md

 6. **Set up the environment variables**
    Edit the `.env` file and configure the necessary values.
 (You do not need to fill in the validator parts if you are only running a miner.)
+   Check out this info for Hugging Face API Token if you are running a validator: [Hugging Face Token](huggingface.md)

 7. **Install the required dependencies:**
    ```bash